Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

     	/* Your JavaScript Here */
     </script>
 ```
+From here on out, most of what we'll be doing is writing JavaScript to select and add things to the web page.

 ## STEP 2: Learn to select SVG objects with D3
 ### Your first D3 Selection